 Black Hawk’s most popular poker room is the one that doesn’t offer any tournaments.
-No matter; when it comes to poker in Colorado, the Ameristar is the Aria or Bellagio.
+No matter; when it comes to poker in Colorado, the Ameristar is Colorado’s version of the Aria or Bellagio.

-On the limit side, Ameristar is one of the two places (Lady Luck being the other) that regularly runs low limit hold’em games.
-Those of us too scared to potentially face a $100 check-raise in the spread game flock to the Ameristar to play the $4/8 limit game, of which there is usually one or two tables.
+Ameristar is one of the two places (Lady Luck being the other) that regularly runs the low limit hold’em games.
+Those of us too scared to potentially face a $100 check-raise in the spread game flock to the Ameristar to play the $4/8 limit game, of which there is usually one or two tables on weekends.

 Unfortunately, the demand often exceeds the casino’s supply of games, creating long waiting lists.
 I’ve been to the Ameristar on a Saturday night, when there was 12 people on the $4/8 list, but only one table running.
 After an hour and a half wait, I had moved up to fifth in line, and decided to go elsewhere before I wasted my one night of poker sitting at an empty nickel slot machine, impatiently staring at the waiting list monitor.

 Blackhawk’s version of “The Big Game” runs at the Ameristar.
 It’s a $30/60 limit hold’em game with a 1/2 kill that runs every night.
+Often there are two tables of $30/60.
 Surprisingly, it seems to run more often, and with more tables, than the $4/8 game.

 The only downside of the $30/60, which usually has two tables going on weekend nights, is the lack of enforcement of the “English only” rule at the table.
 I don’t know if the rumors of collusion are anywhere accurate, but the soft, perhaps unintentional collusion of telling your friend or relative across the table what you folded is sharing valuable information not available to those of us who don’t speak Vietnamese.
 I hope the Ameristar addresses this at some point.